kartonfarkas/api_docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the Emarsys Suite API Documentation
+Welcome to the Emarsys Developer Documentation
 ==============================================

 This is a developer site with detailed information about using our REST API and how to develop integrations with our services.

 For more information regarding product specific documentation, please visit the `Emarsys Product Documentation Site <https://documentation.emarsys.com>`_.